Mbrace1/Gazetter-Project/README.md

 ## API Call Example
 * JS:
-    Via an ajax call to the PHP server, data (in this case the latitude and longitude) is sent to retrieve API data (isocode), which in turn calls a function (changes the country in the dropdown menu).
+    Via an ajax call to the PHP server, data (in this case the latitude and longitude) is sent to retrieve the API data (isocode), which in turn calls a function (changing the country in the dropdown menu).

         `function latLngToIso(latitude, longitude) {
         $.ajax({